-About Parnall & Adams Law
+About Parnall & Adams Law, Legal Team in Albuquerque, NM

 Nobody chooses to be a victim.

 As a prior federal prosecutor and a career civil litigator, we understand that each case is unique and each client is an individual.
 To provide the best representation, we must know you and you must trust us.
 Open communication and trust are the foundation of attorney-client relationships.
-A free consultation will give you the opportunity to make our decision based on trust and character.
+A free consultation will give you the opportunity to make your decision based on trust and character.
 The civil justice system provides resources to victims that acknowledge the harm done and leave you feeling like a survivor – no longer a victim.

 Meet Our Team